 The National Archives’ mission is to preserve and make accessible the permanently valuable records of the federal government.
 To support this important project, 25 staffers from the National Declassification Center, Presidential Libraries, and the Center for Legislative Archives spent more than 1,300 hours identifying and reviewing relevant records.

 New Entries Released by the National Declassification Center

-The NDC has released a listing of 403 entries that have completed declassification processing between August 5 and November 8, 2013 and are now available for researcher request.
-This release records from both military and civilian agencies.
+The NDC has released a listing of 115 entries that have completed declassification processing between June 1, 2018 and September 28, 2018, and are now available for researcher request.
+This release consists of records from both military and civilian agencies.

 (When making a request, please cite the HMS Entry and Series Title.)